Bulgaria Energy Information

 Industry remains the largest gas consumer, with a share of 40%, including non-energy uses, while the share of the power sector has decreased since 2010, from 30% to 25% in 2019.

 Interactive Chart Bulgaria Natural Gas Domestic Consumption

-The electricity sector is the main consumer of coal and lignite (96% in 2018).
+The power sector is the main consumer of coal and lignite (93% in 2019).

 Graph: COAL CONSUMPTION (Mt)